-Claiming Payments under the Security of Payment Act (SOPA) for Building and Construction
+Claiming Payments under the Security of Payment Act (SOP Act) for Building and Construction

 Yuen Law can help clients claim payments under the Security of Payment Act (SOPA) for Building and Construction.

-The Security of Payment Act (SOPA) facilitates payments for construction work done or for related goods and services supplied in a construction project.
+The Security of Payment Act (SOP Act) facilitates payments for construction work done or for related goods and services supplied in a construction project.

 People working within the building and construction industry are aware that the maintenance of a healthy cash-flow is of utmost importance, especially because it concerns the survival of contractors, sub-contractors and suppliers.